adamb/pwall/README.md

 1. **Cron Worker**: A scheduled worker that grabs statistics from the Powerwall.
 2. **Website**: A website that displays the collected statistics.

+## Todo

+1. Add some kind of tests.
+Use some of the historical data for testing.
+I have stats from during the outage, so can use those.
+Aug 14 - 18 2024 should work.  on grid to off grid.
+2. add grid on/off status
+3. Add alerts or notifications PWA style or SMS/email maybe
+4. pwall.dev.pr/json showing data from June 2024?? (check logs?, check cloud)

 ## Cron Worker

 The cron worker is responsible for periodically fetching data from the Powerwall and storing it.
 This is done using Cloudflare Workers and KV storage.